tidyverse/tidyr/tests/testthat/_snaps/pack.md

       pack(df, data1 = x, data2 = c(a = y))
     Condition
       Error in `pack()`:
       !
+In expression named `data2`:
+      Caused by error:
+      !
 Can't rename variables in this context.

 # pack validates its inputs